hl2guide/firefox-privacy-guide/README.md

     * Brave
     * Opera

-This is due to Google implementing a far more restictive standard on brower extensions called **manifest V3**.
+This is due to Google implementing a far more restictive standard on internet browser extensions called **manifest V3**.

 I recommend using **Mozilla Firefox** to avoid all of the limitations, complications and side-effects of this debacle.